What to Do When Others Tell You How to Raise Your Baby

 Store-Bought or Homemade Baby Food?

 The American Academy of Pediatrics recommends introducing solid foods to babies around age 6 months.
-As long as you're feeding your baby age-appropriate foods, such as pureed vegetables and infant cereal to start, it doesn't matter whether you make it or buy it.
+As long as you're feeding your baby age-appropriate foods, such as pureed vegetables, it doesn't matter whether you make it or buy it.